-We are launching a new BSc (Hons) Wildlife and Conservation degree, ready for September 2021 entry.
-This will include a range of science and practical modules to help develop the skills needed for careers in Ecological Consultancy and Wildlife Conservation.
+Our BSc (Hons) Wildlife and Conservation degree includes a range of science and practical modules to help develop the skills needed for careers in Ecological Consultancy and Wildlife Conservation.

 Our typical offer is 64 UCAS tariff points from A levels or equivalent.
 A minimum of GCSE Maths, English and Science (preferred) grade 4/C or above.
 UCAS points from Scottish Highers or Advanced levels are accepted.
 UCAS tariff points from BTEC or City and Guilds diplomas are accepted.
 Open University credits in lieu of A levels.
 Access to HE Diplomas at Pass level, or above, and with suitable science credits.

 A broad range of assessment strategies will allow students to be assessed both practically and theoretically.

 · Academic Posters

 · Project work – including proposals, plans, presentations and reports

 · Reflective Journals

 · Management plans